 The regional WQCV facility be designed and built to comply with all assumptions for the development activities planned by the permittee within its drainage area, including the imperviousness of its drainage area and the applicable development site.

-Evaluation of the minimum drain time shall be based on the pollutant removal mechanism and functionality of the facility.
-Consideration of drain time shall include maintaining vegetation necessary for operation of the facility (e.g., wetland vegetation).
+The minimum drain time shall be 12 hours.
+This does not apply to stormwater runoff that is treated with filtration or is infiltrated.

-The permittee shall meet the requirements in Parts I.E.4.c.v. and vii. and Part I.E.4.d. for the regional WQCV facility consistent with requirements and actions for control measures.
+The permittee shall meet the requirements in Parts I.E.4.a.v and vii and Part I.E.4.b for the regional WQCV facility consistent with requirements and actions for control measures.

-The regional WQCV facility must be subject to the permittee’s authority consistent with requirements and actions for a Control Measure in accordance with Part I.E.4.c.iv.
+The regional WQCV facility must be subject to the permittee’s authority consistent with requirements and actions for a control measure in accordance with all other requirements in Part I.E.4.a.iv.

 Regional Facilities must be designed and implemented with flood control or water quality as the primary use.
 Recreational ponds and reservoirs may not be considered Regional Facilities.
 Water bodies listed by name in surface water quality classifications and standards regulations (5 CCR 1002-32 through 5 CCR 1002-38) may not be considered regional facilities.